Skip to Content

 Estate Litigation

-Estate Litigation Lawyers in Virginia
+Estate Litigation Attorney in Virginia

-Estate Litigation Matters We Handle in Virginia
+Types of Estate Litigation Cases We Handle in Virginia

 • Disputes regarding the appointment of a conservator over a large estate

-• Undue influence claims (defend or pursue)
+• Undue influence claims (defense or pursuit)

 • Questions regarding the capacity of the deceased at the time a will or other estate planning document was signed